yanivyacoby/harvard-cs290/readings.md

 inclusive and useful science, impede us individually in our professional growth, by contributing to unrealistic self-expectations (and therefore poor mental health), and hinder our ability to build supportive academic communities.
-We hope that these materials will provide you with a starting point to build a more accurate conception of science.
+We hope that these readings will provide you with a starting point to build a more accurate conception of science.

 ## Skill Building